DannyGarciaDEV/Back_EndGPT/README.md

 cd Backend/
 ```

-create and .env file and the port 6000
+create and .env file and past the following string

 ```javascript
 PORT=6000